AdamWongCH/fabric-nl-analytics/docs/references.md

 ---

-## NL2GQL and Natural Language Querying over Graphs
+## NL2GQL and Text-to-Graph Query Generation

 These references are useful for the advanced track, especially for understanding how natural language questions are translated into graph queries.